 So what is the secret to making a 170 lbs body feel like 200-300 lbs?

-There are a couple of ‘rules of thumb’ for proper weight pressure in the purpose to progress your jiu-jitsu style.
+There are a couple of ‘rules of thumb’ for proper weight pressure for the purpose to progress your jiu-jitsu style.
 Here they are some.

 source : Travis Stevens